pip-services/pip-services-docs/content/en/python/components/info/context_info.md

 linkTitle: "ContextInfo"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
-    Context information component that provides detail information about execution context: container or/and process.
+    Context information component that provides detailed information about execution context.

-    Most often ContextInfo is used by logging and performance counters to identify source of the collected logs and metrics.
 ---

 **Implemenst:** [IReconfigurable](../../../commons/config/ireconfigurable)

+### Description

+The ContextInfo class allows you to create context information components that provide detailed information about an execution context.

+Important points

+- Most often ContextInfo is used by logging and performance counters to identify source of the collected logs and metrics.

 #### Configuration parameters